D-Langstraat/Arbitrage-Calculator-/README.md

+Trading on the results of this tool involves real risk, this is not investment advice.

+Please enjoy the calculator - Doug Langstraat

-Arbitrage.py is designed to detect currency arbitrage opportunites that exist on the crypto currency exchanges Coinbase and Kucoin.
+Arbitrage.py is designed to detect currency arbitrage opportunities that exist on the crypto currency exchanges Coinbase and Kucoin.

 Please see associated video: https://youtu.be/sOwl4JtS7Mo